BabylonJS/Documentation/content/How_To/material/Using_logarithmic_depth_buffer.md

+---
-# How To Use Logarithmic Depth Buffer
+title: How To Use Logarithmic Depth Buffer
+---

 Pretty much every 3D programmer runs into depth buffer issues sooner or later.
 This is especially true when creating outer-space scenes where object distances can be in light years.